A boat on the water, with the City of London and the Tower of London in the background.

-Where to Stay in London: 9 Best Areas & Top Hotels as a First-Time Visitor
+Where to Stay in Busan: 9 Best Areas & Top Hotels as a First-Time Visitor

 London is a vast city, so you’ll be spoilt for choice when it comes to its many neighbourhoods.